jdehlin/CacheSleeve/README.md

 cacher.Remove("key");
 ```

-This invalidates the item with the key "key" in Server A's in-memory cache, The distributed cache, Server B's in-memory cache, and any other connected servers in-memory cache.
+This invalidates the item with the key "key" in Server A's in-memory cache, the distributed cache, Server B's in-memory cache, and any other connected servers in-memory cache.

 #### Server B (again)
 ```
 var item = cacher.Get<string>("key");
 ```

-Here _item_ is now null because the item was invalidated on Server A.
+Here _item_ is now null because it was invalidated on Server A.

 Examples